14 Indispensable Resources for Querying Writers

 The Shit No One Tells You About Writing

-For emerging writers looking to improve their work, and publish, this behind-the-scenes look at the publishing industry features seasoned literary agents Carly Watters and CeCe Lyra from P.S.
+For emerging and querying writers looking to improve their work, and publish, this behind-the-scenes look at the publishing industry features seasoned literary agents Carly Watters and CeCe Lyra from P.S.
 Literary, with host Bianca Marais.

 First Draft: A Dialogue On Writing